 Have you ever been in a conversation about technology and realized you don’t understand what everyone is talking about?
 Do you use a brute force approach to technology (e.g., hitting every button until something works) way too often?
-If you were born before 1980, chances are you have at one point or another felt like a digital dinosaur.
+If you were born before 1980, chances are you have at one point or another felt like a Adventures of a 50-Year-Old Intern: Managing the Internet .
 But today, digital literacy is on par with basic reading and writing skills, especially for job seekers—your subject matter knowledge may be unmatched, but if you don’t know how to navigate online, you are at an enormous disadvantage.

 [Follow the story of a 50-year-old’s road to digital literacy in Adventures of a 50-Year-Old Intern.]

 What is digital literacy?